How to Handle an Uninsured/Underinsured Accident Claim

 Louisville Attorney Aaron Whaley Can Be in Your Corner - Contact us today

 In Kentucky, drivers are required by law to purchase minimum amounts of auto insurance to protect themselves and others when a car accident occurs on state roadways.
 The law requires all drivers who purchase insurance that provides for $25,000 per person in bodily injury liability insurance along and $10,000 for property damage.
 However, just because it's the law to carry insurance doesn't mean all drivers are willing to do so.
-In fact, uninsured driver accidents in Kentucky happen more frequently than many drivers realize.
+In fact, good people getting hit by uninsured drivers happens more frequently than many Kentucky drivers realize.

-Contact us today with any questions regarding your accident with an uninsured or underinsured driver.
-We're ready to make things right.
+If you are the injured victim of a Kentucky car accident with an uninsured driver, contact us today with any questions regarding your case.
+We can help you get the compensation and justice you deserve after a car accident with an underinsured driver.
+We’re ready to make things right.
 Call 866-703-7575 for a free case evaluation with an experienced member of our Louisville law firm.

 Dealing with uninsured drivers